shanevanheerden/shanevanheerden.github.io/_posts/2021-08-26-matching_resumes_to_job_specifications.md

 ### 3.1.
 Initialize

+To kickstart the process, the system ingests data from two primary sources: JobCrystal's FTP server and Dropbox account.
+The FTP server contains approximately 35 000 unlabelled documents, while Dropbox contributes around 3 000 labeled resumes associated with job specifications.

 The system initiates its processing by collecting data from JobCrystal's FTP server and Dropbox account, encompassing approximately 35 000 unlabeled documents and 3 000 labeled resumes associated with job specifications.
 This diverse dataset undergoes an initialization step, extracting raw text and storing it in an Elasticsearch database.
 Metadata extraction steps follow, including industry and job title labels, crucial for subsequent model training.
 Additionally, the system executes several pipelines, such as updating Dropbox, Zindi, and FTP server metadata, constructing files for job titles, entity lists, and preprocessing Doc2vec/UMAP/HDBSCAN.
 These steps enhance data refinement, supporting various functionalities like BERT model training and unsupervised ranking.